xelva/dom-practice/README.md

 ### Log Button Click

-Create a button that logs "Button Pressed" to the console when clicked.
+Create a button that displays and alert with the text "Button Pressed" when clicked.

 ### Log Button Pressed

-Create a button that logs "You Left Clicked" to the console when clicked.
+Create a button that displays an alert with the X and Y coordinates of the mouse when clicked.

-- Hint: You will need to access the `event` object.
+- Hint: You will need to access the `event` object and access the `screenX` and `screenY` properties

 ### Add a scroll event